 Alexa, Siri, Google, AI, and all programs that answer questions have mechanisms that determine the answers.
 If you’re like me, you largely assume they’re accurate, without knowing the reference material or checking further.

-This sort of assumption is a normal reaction: in our daily lives we regularly pose questions to friends, colleagues, and clients about stuff we’re curious about, and receive responses we don’t check for accuracy or congruence.
+This assumption is normal: in our daily lives we regularly pose questions to friends, colleagues, and clients about stuff we’re curious about, and receive responses we don’t check for accuracy or congruence.

 Of course, most of the time, conventional questions work just fine.
 How else could we find out how many acres there are at Machu Picchu, or which movie our spouse wants to see?